polarfire-soc/polarfire-soc-documentation/applications-and-demos/asymmetric-multiprocessing/remoteproc.md

 In the Early boot flow, the remote context firmware is booted by the HSS before Linux boots.

-Once Linux boots, the remoteproc framework in Linux will automatically attach itself to the remote context.
+Once Linux boots, the Remoteproc framework in Linux will automatically attach itself to the remote context.
 Once attached, it is possible for Linux to control the life cycle of the remote context.

 For RPMsg communication to work in this mode, a `rsc-table` property pointing to the location in memory where the resource table was loaded by the remote processor should be provided in the Linux device Tree.

-For more information on the device tree settings for remoteproc, please refer to the [Remoteproc Linux Device Tree Configuration](#remoteproc-linux-device-tree-configuration) section.
+For more information on the device tree settings for Remoteproc, please refer to the [Remoteproc Linux Device Tree Configuration](#remoteproc-linux-device-tree-configuration) section.

 <a name="late-boot-mode"></a>